 Swimming is one of the most recommended aerobic activities for adults since there is less impact on the joints while in the water.
 Diving into a swimming pool is great especially during the hottest days of summer.
 It allows doing exercise and having fun.

 Exercise and fun are perfect together; perfect, except when entering or exiting a pool.
-The reality is that narrow, vertical ladders can be gruesome for an older adult since they are not as agile as they were 20 years ago.
+The reality is that narrow, vertical ladders can be gruesome for older adults since they are not as agile as they were 20 years ago.
+Pool steps make it that much easier.

 Pool Steps In Your Pool Design

 A pool designer can do various styles that fit the shape of the pool.
 However, it must include essential elements that guarantee safe access.
-The three keys to making entry steps comfortable are proper width, using an anti-slip finish on the stairs, and considering including handrails on your steps if anyone who struggles with steps will be using the pool.
+The three keys to making entry steps comfortable are proper width, using an anti-slip finish on the stairs, and considering including handrails on your steps if anyone struggles with them while using the pool.
 It is these three keys to making the staircase comfortable and giving you the stability needed to go in or out of the water.

 When combining safety and aesthetics, three popular styles of steps for entering the pool comes to mind.
 The most used for swimming pools are corner, rectangular, and Roman.